ermeio/posts/masicoin_v2.md

 Some other projects rely on Smart Contracts: however this introduces another IT security problem.
 Ethereum, writes a smart contract, "in stone".
 However, at the time of writing, Solidity is at version 0.4.xx, and [there are some rumors about its design flaws](https://news.ycombinator.com/item?id=14691212), and if a bug is introduced in the contract code it can't be simply corrected.
 Of course, smart contracts are audited, but the auditor performs static analysis checks using today's security knowledge, which can change in future, thereby introducing new issues and breaches.
 Moving between contracts version in Ethereum is an hard work (e.g., [via the proxy call](https://blog.zeppelinos.org/proxy-patterns/)).
 Other DLT (such as [Hyperledger](http://hyperledger.org)) allows the update of smart contract's code.
 But then, if few people can update a smart contract potentially holding economic value, we inherit the IT security problem of, who is entitled to change the contract?
 We loose the benefit of cryptography (the immutability of the smart contract), by rephrasing it as an IT Security problem (IA&A).
 Moreover, most of the auditors that I encountered, do not disclose the real persons behind the audit, and usually, audits are performed by creating some unit (e.g., with Truffle) tests, which is basically only defining a good test coverage, which is not a good indicator, [as this anecdote shows](https://dev.to/conectionist/why-code-coverage-is-not-a-reliable-metric -327l).

-[EOS](https://eos.io) is a new and promising blockchain implementation, which uses the DPoS consensus algorithm.
+[EOS](https://eos.io) is a new and promising blockchain implementation, which uses the Delegate Proof-of-Stake (DPoS) consensus algorithm.
 It also uses WASM as language to write smart contracts.
 On the negative side, the lack of adequate analysis on DPoS ([only one explanation exists](https://steemit.com/dpos/@dantheman/dpos-consensus-algorithm-this -missing-white-paper)) suggests careful evaluation of this technology in a real world.
 Mathematical proof of DPoS would be needed before medical data is injected into EOS.
 [Cardano](https://cardano.org) claims to have such mathematical proof.
 As an example, recently [De Angelis et al.] proved that the the Proof-of-Authority protocol for permissioned blockchain deployed over WANs experimenting Byzantine nodes, does not provide adequate consistency guarantees for scenarios where data integrity is essential.
 To my best knowledge no formal proof on DPoS has been done yet.

 Again on the performance: the time of doctor is really precious.
 Time left waiting for a transaction to be processed in the blockchain is time left to the patient treatment: doctors can't simply wait minutes for a HL7 ADT to be processed by the blockchain.
 We cannot have blockchain stopping healthcare practicionners from admitting a patient.